 Four hours from Arequipa is Colca Canyon – the second deepest canyon in the world that is said to be twice as deep as the Grand Canyon.
 Attracting everyone from day-trippers to hardened trekkers, not only can you view the Andean Condor birds in flight from above, as well as find majestic viewpoints to surrounding volcanoes, but also you can hike down into the Canyon, stay overnight in the oasis below and hike out at sunrise.
 It was painful, but an unforgettable landscape to experience.

 Puno (for Lake Titicaca)

 Puno is famous for Lake Titicaca – the highest navigable lake on Earth at over 3,800 meters above sea level.
-It’s here that people come to visit the man-made floating reed islands, with the chance to stay over night with a local family on one of remote islands a bit further out.
-I would recommend this option if you have time as I found the half day / day tour trip really set up and inauthentic.
+It’s here that people come to visit the man-made floating reed islands, with the chance to stay overnight with a local family on one of the remote islands a bit further out.
+I would recommend this option if you have time as I found the half day and day tour trip really set up and inauthentic.
 Not to mention it has induced a culture of begging, even amongst the local children.

 Others come to Puno, extending their lake visit into a means to also connect into Bolivia via Copacabana.

 Cusco, once the capital of the Inca Empire, is, of course, the starting point for those on their way to the famed Machu Picchu – the grand highlight of any Peru trip.

 However, there’s more to Cusco than a gateway for those making the pilgrimage to the ancient Inca Site.
 The centre of Cusco itself is full of sites, including Colonial architecture and stone walls and ruins of Inca days that line the steep cobble-stoned streets.
 Fun tours in Cusco can be found in abundance if you want deeper historical and cultural insights.
 Hip coffee shops, vegan eateries, independent design stores and funky hangouts define the city, especially in the bohemian San Blas neighbourhood.